HistoriaOffical/historia/historia-docs/masternode-setup.md

 > ipfs daemon &

-There is a better way to do this by adding a service but we havent gotten there yet.
+There is a better way to do this by adding a service.

 *If you reboot your VPS, you now must start both Historiad and ipfs daemon*